Floquet stroboscopic divisibility in non-Markovian dynamics: Example: Non-Markovian dynamics of a harmonic oscillator in a dephasing environment

-Our choice for the frequencies of the bath has dramatic consequences for the time evolution of the total system.
+As we can see from the previous discussion, our choice for the frequencies of the bath ($\omega_k=k^s\Omega$) has dramatic consequences for the time evolution of the system.
 In particular, from the expressions for the dephasing rate $\gamma(t)$ and the bath-induced nonlinearity $g(t)$, we find that these functions turn out to be periodic with period $T=2\pi/\Omega$.
-Besides this, the integral of the dephasing rate over one period is zero.
-An immediate consequence of this is that when the rates are positive, there is dephasing of the resonator.
-As the average of the rates in one period is zero, the rates are also negative and there are intervals of time where the coherences are build up again.
-In short, due to the choice of the frequencies, the information flow between the system and the bath is periodic and the dynamics is non-Markovian.
+Besides this, the integral of the dephasing rate over one period is $\gamma_0>0$.
+An immediate consequence of this is that at times when the rates are positive, there is dephasing of the harmonic oscillator.
+Although the average of the rates in one period is positive, the rates can also be negative in certain intervals of time, where the coherences are built up again in the system.
+The latter is a signature of non-Markovianity~\cite{2017Vega, 2016Breuer, 2014Plenio}.
+In \ref{AppendixC}, we propose an implementation of the system in circuit QED.

-\textit{Properties of the dynamical map:\textemdash}
+\section{Properties of the dynamical map}

-One advantage of the exact nature of the master equation \eqref{eq:ResMastEq} is that the resulting dynamical map is valid for any strength of the system-bath coupling and for arbitrary spectral densities of the bath.
-For our choice of the bath frequencies, the Liouvillian is periodic and $\int_0^{T}\text{Tr}[\hat{\mathcal{L}}(\tau)]d\tau=0$, which implies a maximally non-Markovian dynamics of the bath.
-In addition, the dynamical map $\hat{\Phi}(T)$ is diagonal and has eigenvalues $\lambda_{m,n}=e^{-\mathrm{i}(E_m-E_n)T}e^{\mathrm{i}G(T)(m^2-n^2)}$, where $E_n=n\omega$, $G(t)$ is the integral of the function $g(t)$, and $G(T)=T\sum_kg_k^2/\omega_k$ (see Supplemental Material~\cite{SupplementalInfo}).
-From this expression one can extract the corresponding Floquet exponents, which are imaginary.
-As the consequence, we have $\det\hat{\Phi}(T)=1$, from which we can see that the system is stroboscopically purified at times $t_l=lT$ with $l$ a positive integer.
-The physical interpretation is that the information trade-off between the system and the bath is balanced.
-In other words, the information that goes away from the system is recovered after one period $T$.
+The advantage of our exact solution for the master equation \eqref{eq:ResMastEq} is that the resulting dynamical map is valid for any strength of the coupling to the non-Markovian bath and for arbitrary spectral densities.
+For our choice of the bath frequencies, the Liouvillian is periodic and $|\det\hat{\Phi}(T)|\leq 1$.
+Based on the discussion of Eq.~\eqref{eq:stroboscopicVol}, one can see that the system is divisible at stroboscopic times $t_l=lT$, where $l$ a positive integer.
+The physical interpretation of this is that the information trade-off between the system and the environment (Markovian plus Non-Markovian baths) is unbalanced and the volume of accessible states~\cite{2017Chruscinski,2014Maniscalco} is reduced stroboscopically.
+The information that goes away from the system when the rate is positive, is partially recovered if the rate becomes negative.
+A singular case of our results arises when the determinant of the dynamical map is one, i.e., the time average of the dephasing rate in one period is zero.
+In this situation, although one has non-Markovian dynamics, the system is purified stroboscopically and the discrete evolution is unitary.

-The property $\det\hat{\Phi}(T)=1$ of the dynamical map has interesting features, because the volume of accessible states~\cite{2017Chruscinski,2014Maniscalco} is conserved stroboscopically.
-As the Floquet-Liouvillian spectrum is imaginary, it implies a symmetry $\text{Im}[L_{(m,n)}]=-\text{Im}[L_{(n,m)}]$ of imaginary part of the Floquet exponents